 - 4 sticks (2 cups) unsalted butter, softened

 - Combine the butter, salt, and confectioner's sugar in a mixing bowl fitted with the paddle attachment.
 Stir on low until thick and combined.
 (Trust me.
 You do not want a sugar explosion by putting the mixer on high too quickly.)

-- Add the milk and salt.
+- Add the milk and vanilla.
 Slowly increase the speed to medium-high and beat until fluffy and smooth.
 Scrape the bowl to ensure all the ingredients are combined fully.
 Beat another minute more.

 - Spread or pipe onto cakes or cupcakes as desired.
 PRO TIP: To store buttercream frosting, place plastic wrap directly on the surface to ensure no air can form a crust on top.
 This buttercream will keep at room temperature for 24 hours, and up to a week in the fridge.
 To softened refrigerated buttercream, let stand overnight at room temperature, or microwave on the defrost setting at 30-second increments.
 Rewhip until smooth.